Abou Bakr Al-Siddiq Mosque

 The Abou Bakr Al-Siddiq Mosque (Mezquita Abou Bakr Al-Siddiq) is a mosque in Bogotá, Colombia.

 History

 The land where the mosque stands today was purchased in 2010.
 Soon the construction of the mosque commenced within the same year.
 It was then completed a year later in 2011 and it was officially opened in the same year.

-Architecture

 The mosque is the largest mosque in Bogotá.